How Small Businesses Can Manage Reimbursements Efficiently

 Clearly Define Your Expense Management Policy

-It’s best practice for a company to implement a clear and unambiguous expense management policy.
-Your expense management policy should include all employee reimbursable expenses and criteria to exclude personal expenses.
+It’s best practice for a company to implement an unambiguous expense management policy.
+Your expense management policy should include all employee-reimbursable expenses and criteria to exclude personal expenses.

 Once you have clearly defined your expense management policy, you must communicate it with all employees so that they may learn how to track and report their business-related expenses.